How to Apply

 Deadlines and Notification of Decisions

-We generally notify all applicants of their application decision by mid to late February.
+Admission decisions are sent out on a rolling basis starting after the application deadline and we anticipate that all decisions will be sent out by the end of February.
 Due to the high volume of applications, if you need to inquire about the status of your application, please do so by email at email@example.com.
 Admitted students will receive an electronic copy of the official admissions letter as well as a personal contact (phone or email) from a member of the admissions committee.
 Applicants who are not admitted to the program will receive an electronic notification (email) to the email address supplied with the application.

 Visiting MIT Chemistry